 - Dimensions: 7 in X 3.5 in

 Of the views acquired by Griffith & Griffith, Enami’s treatment of the Daibutsu is among the most stunning.
 While many collectors consider the images of Herbert George Ponting (1870-1935) to be the pinnacle of Japanese stereophotography (Enami is often considered a close second), it is clear that Ponting took his cues in photographing the Daibutsu from Enami’s masterclass in layering and composition.
-It appears that all of the Griffith’s Enami stock was originally photographed between 1895 and 1900, thus making this image, with the possible exception of Strohmeyer’s 1896 work, the oldest of the major publishers’ views of the Daibutsu.
+It appears that most of Griffith’s Enami stock was originally photographed between 1895 and 1900, thus making this image, with the possible exception of Strohmeyer’s 1896 work, among oldest of the major publishers’ views of the Daibutsu [EDIT: It appears this image was taken after 1903].
 Yet it also remains the most unique and sophisticated.

 Setting his camera on the first landing, the furthest from the statue, Enami is able to visually narrate a story unlike his Western contemporaries.
 The viewer enters the image through the Japanese man at the lower right, who is photographed mid-stride ascending a small flight of steps.
 Due to the positioning of his head, the viewer presumes his gaze is directed at the woman and two small children down the pathway in front of him.
 The two children gaze back at him, creating a strong sense that we are observing a family about to reunite.
 Alone, this visual narrative is strikingly different from the images produced by Western photographers, who tend to highlight the pious religiosity of the Japanese people or the aesthetic qualities of the Daibutsu.
 Here the Kamakura statue is simply the location where the family gathers, presumably to pray and ask for blessings.
 There is no overt signaling of awe-struck piousness or odd bodily positioning rendering the scene unnatural.
 Furthermore, by placing the dwarf palm in the foreground with the man, partly obscuring the view of the Daibutsu, we are afforded a sense of entering a liminal space, within which we find family, safety, and serenity.
 There is a technical reason for incorporating these foreground elements as well, they would provide a greater illusion of depth when observed through a stereographic viewer.